Ethinyl Estradiol; Etonogestrel vaginal ring

 ascorbic acid (vitamin C)

-ritonavir or other medicines for HIV infection or AIDS
+certain antiviral medicines for hepatitis, HIV or AIDS

 St. John's wort